Agassy

 Agassy is the debut extended play by South Korean singer Soojin.
 It was released by BRD Communications on November 8, 2023.
 The EP contains six tracks, including the lead single of the same name.
 Soojin conceived Agassy as "a whole new blend" of the singer's qualities, featuring "a more mature scent" and combining various genres.

 Commercially, it peaked at number seven on the Circle Chart.
-To promote the mini album, Soojin embarked on the Flowering tour in February 2024.
+To promote the EP, Soojin embarked on the Flowering tour in February 2024.

 Background and release

 On March 4, 2021, Cube Entertainment announced that Soojin, then member of the South Korean girl group (G)I-dle, would temporarily halt all activities due to bullying allegations by former classmates, that were later found to be false.
 In August 2021, the singer had officially withdrawn from the group and label.
 Following the news, Soojin "remained largely out of the public eye".
 On June 30, 2023, almost 2 years after her departure from the group, Soojin opened up a personal Instagram account, hinting at a possible return to the entertainment industry.

 On October 16, it was reported that the singer had signed an exclusive contract with the record label BRD Communications.
 This was followed by a statement that Soojin was "quietly preparing to make a solo comeback".
 A "monochrome" dance performance video, titled "Black Forest", was released on October 25.
 It features the singer performing a "contemporary dance to dramatic instrumental music, before she is joined by two masked backup dancers in the second half".
 On October 26, BRD announced that the singer would be releasing her debut extended play, titled Agassy, on November 8.
 On November 1, the track listing for the EP was released with the title track announced as the lead single.
 On November 3, a highlight medley featuring snippets of the six tracks was published.
 Teasers for the music video for the title track were released on November 6 and 7.
 On November 8, 2023, Agassy was released along with the music video for its title track.